crystaldb/autodba/scripts/README.md

 If the input is provided via stdin, it will be validated as valid JSON before use.
 If invalid JSON is provided, the script will throw an error and exit.

-3. **uninstall.sh**: This script uninstalls AutoDBA from the system, removing its binaries, Prometheus exporters, and configuration files.
+3. **uninstall.sh**: This script uninstalls AutoDBA from the system, removing its binaries, Prometheus, and configuration files.

 ### Usage:
 ```